 It just dawned upon me that the A-Level results were released today.
-It certainly brings back memories and I can’t help but look back at my life’s journey so far and the impact, or lack thereof, the education system has had on me.
+It certainly brings back memories, and I can’t help but look back at my life’s journey so far and the impact, or lack thereof, the education system has had on me.
 You’ll see the politicians do the usual thing by posting their results and saying that academics does not define your future and it’s funny seeing the kind of reactions you get depending on which politician is posting it and the actual grade they got.

 Before anyone asks me, your chart does reveal your academic aptitude and how far you can go in paper qualifications.
-It’s not difficult to decipher from one’s chart but I don’t wish to get into the technicals of this in this post because it’s a very boring topic to write about.
+It’s not difficult to decipher from one’s chart, but I don’t wish to get into the technicals of this in this post because it’s a very boring topic to write about.

 A trend that I’ve noticed in my consultations is that the age of my clients is getting younger, but that’s also because I’m getting older.
-Some of my recent media features extended my reach into the younger crowd which I am glad because it’s the crowd that I wish to get in touch with the most.
+Some of my recent media features extended my reach to the younger crowd, which I am glad because it’s the crowd that I wish to get in touch with the most.
 I have to say that the younger clients are the ones that I enjoy serving the most because sometimes they feel like the younger sibling I wish I had but never got to.
-The younger clients are also the ones who are (usually) very respectful and very open to what I have to say and a consultation with them as my clients is almost always a delight unless it’s some self-entitled young punk.
+The younger clients are also the ones who are (usually) very respectful and very open to what I have to say, and a consultation with them as my clients is almost always a delight unless it’s some self-entitled young punk.

 No doubt that most young people who come to me want a glimpse into their future and what’s in store and I always feel very honoured that they trust me to get their charts read by me.